Continuing Education Activity

 Ceftriaxone may be used in every age group, although the intramuscular route of administration makes it less convenient.
 Ceftriaxone is a first-line antibiotic recommended as chemoprophylaxis of IMD in pregnancy and nursing mothers.

 The effectiveness of azithromycin in eliminating the nasopharyngeal carriage of N. meningitidis has been proven in only one study in adults.
 According to AAP, azithromycin can be used for chemoprophylaxis, where ciprofloxacin resistance has been detected.

 Some regions have documented resistance of N. meningitidis to ciprofloxacin or rifampicin.
 Local societies should update their recommendations of antibiotics used in IMD chemoprophylaxis based on regional resistance data.
 Although the presented chemoprophylaxis effectiveness reaches up to 90% to 95%, it does not provide 100% protection against the disease.
 Patients who have received antibiotic therapy should be informed about the symptoms of the meningococcal disease and the need to report to the hospital instantly in case they occur.

 A secondary case can occur several weeks after the index one; therefore, a meningococcal vaccine is a supporting strategy in meningococcal prophylaxis.
 In outbreaks caused by serogroups A, C, Y, and W, local authorities should decide on mass vaccination campaigns.

 Enhancing Healthcare Team Outcomes

-All primary caregivers including nurse practitioners must be familiar with vaccination guidelines.
+All primary caregivers must be familiar with vaccination guidelines.
+An interprofessional approach is best to improve vaccination rates and post-exposure prophylaxis.
+This team includes physicians, nurses, and pharmacists.
 If there is any doubt about vaccination against N. meningitides, an infectious disease consultation is highly recommended.